aklinker1/vite-plugin-web-extension/README.md

 > Watch mode will not reload properly when the manifest changes.
 You'll need to restart the `vite build --watch` command use the updated manifest.
 >
 > This is a limitation of [`web-ext`](https://www.npmjs.com/package/web-ext)

+Set `disableAutoLaunch` to `true` to skip the automatic installation of the extension.

 ### Additional Inputs